-As a job seeker you are probably getting calls or emails from different types of recruiters offering you jobs with all kinds of companies.
-They may confuse you by introducing themselves as a certain type of recruiter that you never heard of.
-Here's a layman language definitions of the different types of recruiters you may encounter in your job search.
+If you are a job seeker and you haven’t specified clearly what you are looking for, you are probably getting calls or emails from different types of recruiters offering you different types of positions with all kinds of companies.
+They may confuse you even more by introducing themselves as a certain type of recruiter that you never heard of.
+So here’s a high level primer of the different types of recruiters you may encounter.

 Internal, Inhouse or Corporate Recruiter

-Example: Recruiters at companies like Google, Apple, Amazon, US Bank, Bank of America, Caterpillar that hire full-time employees for their companies
+Example: Large companies like Google, Amazon, US Army, Bank of America, Walmart

 Example: Robert Half, Spherion, Matrix-FA

-A Retained Agency is similar to a contingency recruiter with the main difference that the client company pays a retainer (fixed upfront amount) fee to have that company perform a dedicated search.
+A Retained Agency is similar to a contingency recruiting with the main difference that the client company pays a retainer (fixed upfront amount) fee to have that company perform a search.
 A portion of the search fee is paid upfront and the remainder is due upon a successful hire.
 The initial retainer fee is paid irrespective of whether a placement is made.
-This is more typical for higher level positions to incentivize the recruiter to spend time on a low probability of placement (It is harder to find and convince a CEO or CFO as opposed to a software developer).
-Such firms may also call themselves Executive Search firms to distinguish the kind of talent they acquire which is usually passive and highly skilled people for fulltime positions.
+This is more typical for higher level positions to incentivize the recruiter to spend time on a low probability of placement.
+(It is harder to find a CEO, CFO as opposed to a software developer) Such firms may also call themselves Executive Search firms to distinguish the kind of talent they acquire.

 Example: Korn Ferry, Witt Kiefer

-PS: Both Contingent and Retained Search companies and their recruiters are also commonly called “Headhunters”.
-(A term many recruiters don’t like and avoid using).
+PS: Both Contingent and Retained Search companies are also commonly called “Headhunters”.
+(A term many recruiters don’t like).

-An Outplacement Agency provides job seeking assistance to downsized, displaced or riffed employees.
+An Outplacement Agency provides job seeking assistance to downsized/displaced/riffed employees.
 Often the employer will hire an outplacement company to help their recently downsized workforce find jobs as a matter of goodwill.
 Outplacement services provide resume and interviewing assistance, career counseling, etc. Several of these companies are divisions of larger staffing companies.

 Example: Right Management (Manpower), Lee Hecht Harrison (Adecco), Challenger, Gray & Christmas

-A number of Consulting companies follow a similar model to staffing companies but they typically provide higher skilled professionals like software engineers, finance and marketing professionals.
-The smaller consulting companies operate more like staffing companies in that their employment contract is only valid until the project they are working on is ongoing.
+A lot of Consulting companies follow a similar model to staffing companies, although they typically provide higher skilled professionals like software engineers, finance and marketing professionals.
+The smaller and lower end Consulting companies operate more like staffing companies in that their employment contract is only valid until the project they are working on is ongoing.

-Examples: Top-Tier Consulting companies like Accenture, Cap Gemini, McKinsey differentiate themselves in that they don’t terminate employees when their consulting engagement is over.
-They either find them different projects or work on internal projects but continue to pay them even as these consultants are on the ‘bench’ and not billing a client, at least for a few months till they find them their next project.
-Hence the higher hourly rates charged by these companies.
+Premier Consulting companies like Accenture, Cap Gemini, McKinsey differentiate themselves in that they don’t terminate employees when their consulting engagement is over.
+They either find them different projects or work on internal projects but continue to pay them even as consultants are on the ‘bench’ and not billing.